ls-it-solutions/grunt-ngdocs/README.md

   - ['path/to/file.js'] file will be copied into the docs, into a `grunt-scripts` folder
   - ['http://example.com/file.js', 'https://example.com/file.js', '//example.com/file.js'] reference remote files (eg from a CDN)
   - ['../app.js'] reference file relative to the dest folder

+### templates
+[default] []

+Provide a list of html templates needed by the custom directives to be copied to the `/docs/grunt-js` folder.
+TODO: preserve original relative template path

 #### deferLoad
 [default] false